-Unit Туре Availability Unit 1: Media Representations Exam onscreen set and marked by Pearson.Two hours.80 marks.
+Unit Туре Availability Unit 1: Media Representations Exam onscreen set and marked by Pearson.
+Two hours.
+80 marks.
 Jan and May/June First Assessment May/June 2017 Unit 8: Responding to a Commission A task set and marked by Pearson and completed under supervised conditions.
-Consisting of Part A and Part B. In Part A learners will be provided with a commission for a media production two weeks before the supervised assessment period.
-Part B is a task completed in 5 hours under supervised conditions in a period timetabled by Pearson Written submission.
-75 marks.
-Dec/Jan and May/June First assessment May/June 2017
+Learners will be provided with a commission for a media production two weeks before the supervised assessment period.
+The set task is completed in 6 hours under supervised conditions in a period timetabled by Pearson Written submission.
+72 marks.
+Dec/Jan and May/June For Assessment from January 2019 onwards